 Recommendation: This was listed as a Significant Deficiency in the previous audit and has not been corrected.
 It is noted that the Prothonotary is currently in the process of now attempting to rectify the situation and clean up the cost books.
 The lack of ability to summarize and reconcile Rent Escrow and Advance Payment transactions is a significant concern for the Prothonotary's Office and creates a substantial risk for potential fraud.
 We recommend that the Prothonotary continues the efforts to remedy this Cost Book situation and follows through until this issue is satisfactorily resolved.

 Management's Response: This finding continues to be corrected.
 Reconciliation of cost books continues in conjunction with assistance from the Controller's Office.
-We have closed all but two of the court-ordered escrow accounts so as to better manage total escrow money.
-We have also paid a good amount of escrow money out in 2018 while also transferring funds pursuant to court order to the Commonwealth of Pennsylvania.

-Status: This issue remained a Significant Deficiency for Audit Year 2018.
+CURRENT STATUS: This remains a Significant Deficiency for Audit Year 2019.